Bayesian Analysis of Sigmoidal Gaussian Cox Processes via Data Augmentation: Discussion

 \section{Discussion}

 In this paper, we presented a general approach to obtain the distribution of a multitype point process defined through any discrete marking (colouring) of a base point configuration.
-This has implications for point process models defined by thinning procedures; the joint density of thinned and observed locations can be derived from the colouring theorem of Section \ref{Col}.
+This has implications for point process models defined by thinning procedures: the joint density of thinned and observed locations can be derived from the colouring theorem of Section \ref{Col}.
 Instantiating the thinned point process conditional on observed locations can help circumvent intractability in the marginal model and help carry inference of model parameters in a Bayesian framework.

-Such data augmentations schemes have been employed in recent publications, but in the absence of a unifying approach to the concept.
-For example, \citet{rao2017bayesian,gonccalves2018exact} introduce alternative methods to simulate the thinned locations in the context of the SGCP, but those turn out to be incompatible with the original formulation of \cite{adams2009tractable}.
-The conceptual tools we presented in this paper allowed us to indubitably resolve this inconsistency.
-Moreover, the Theorem \ref{colThm} promises to be a very useful tool to design new multitype point process models with interesting dependence structure.
+Such data augmentation schemes have been employed in recent publications but in the absence of a unifying approach to the concept.
+For example, \citet{rao2017bayesian,gonccalves2018exact} introduce alternative methods to simulate the thinned locations in the context of the SGCP, but those turn out to be incompatible with the original formulation of \citet{adams2009tractable}.
+The alternative formulation introduced in the 2023 corrigendum of \citet{gonccalves2018exact} is perhaps the most enticing approach from a conceptual and computational standpoint.
+However, apart from the now retracted version of \citet{gonccalves2018exact}, none of the other proposals came with a formal proof of validity concerning the data augmentation update.
+The conceptual tools we presented in this paper allowed us to indubitably resolve these inconsistencies.
+Moreover, Theorem \ref{colThm} can be a very useful tool to design new multitype point process models with interesting dependence structures.
 In this regard, we introduce a generalization of the SGCP to jointly model multiple point patterns.
-We showcase our new model on the Lansing Woods data and conduct inference on the cross pair correlation function of maples and hickories in particular.
+We showcase our new model on the Lansing Woods data and conduct inference on the cross-pair correlation function of maples and hickories.